-Once upon a time, humans roamed the earth’s bars and restaurants guzzling down any fizzy water they could get their hands on.
-It was called seltzer, and at the press of a button, it traveled magically from a tiny gun straight into your cocktail.
-The quality was poor and the drinks often likewise.
+Once upon a time, humans roamed the earth’s bars and restaurants guzzling down whatever fizzy water they found.
+At the press of a button, seltzer traveled magically from a tiny gun straight into your cocktail.

-Today’s drinkers are much more discerning.
-Over the past few years, sparkling water has blossomed into a multibillion-dollar business, with more new brands popping up than there are mispronunciations of LaCroix.
-But not all are created equal, and even fewer are worthy of locking arms with your overpriced Japanese whisky.
+Today’s drinkers are more discerning.
+Sparkling water has blossomed into a multibillion-dollar business with more new brands popping up than there are mispronunciations of LaCroix.
+But not all are created equal, and even fewer are worthy of locking arms with your favorite Japanese whisky.